katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory.rst

     $ pip install pyvmomi

-To use this VMware dynamic inventory plugin, you need to enable it first by specifying the following in the ``ansible.cfg`` file:
+To use this VMware dynamic inventory plugin, you need to enable it first by specifying the following in the ``assible.cfg`` file:

 .. code-block:: ini